John Simpson (architect)

 John Simpson CVO (born 9 November 1954), is a British New Classical architect.

 Education and career

-Simpson studied architecture at University College London.

-Simpson is Principal of John Simpson Architects LLP, Chartered Architects and Urban Designers, London.

-He is a member of Royal Institute of British Architects.
+Simpson is a member of the Royal Institute of British Architects.
 Simpson is part of the New Classical Architecture movement of contemporary architects designing in classical styles.
 A profile of Simpson's design for his own house featured on the Sky Arts programme The Art of Architecture in 2019.

-In 1991, Simpson architected Ashfold House in West Sussex.